Anne Arundel Domestic Violence Lawyer

 Defining Assault in Anne Arundel

-One of the most common criminal charges that may arise from a domestic violence situation is assault.
+As an Anne Arundel attorney could attest, one of the most common criminal charges that may arise from a domestic violence situation is assault.
 The crime of assault in the state of Maryland is extremely broad.
 It includes actions that most individuals would consider to be assault but also can include elements of battery, either alone or in conjunction with an assault.

 Maryland Criminal Code §3-202 sets forth the requirements for first-degree assault, which is a felony offense.
 This criminal offense occurs when individuals intentionally cause or attempt to cause serious physical injury to other individuals, or if individuals use a firearm to commit assault.
 For the purposes of this section, serious physical injury encompasses any physical injury that creates a substantial risk of death, serious disfigurement, or loss or impairment of the function of a bodily member or organ.